Pathwise construction of tree-valued Fleming-Viot processes: Introduction

+From our approach on the lookdown space, it follows readily that tree-valued $\Xi$-Fleming-Viot processes have a.\,s.\ càdlàg paths with jumps at the times of large reproduction events (except for some settings in which there is no right-continuity at initial time).
+In particular, we retrieve the result from \cite{GPW13} that paths are a.\,s.\ continuous in the Gromov-weak topology in the case with only binary reproduction events (which is the case associated with the Kingman coalescent).
+The Gromov-weak topology emphasizes the typical genealogical distances in a sample from the population.

-Using the construction from the lookdown model, we study path properties.
-The classical tree-valued Fleming-Viot process is known to have continuous paths in the space of equivalence classes of metric measure spaces, endowed with the Gromov-weak topology.
-This topology emphasizes the typical genealogical distances in a sample from the population.
-As initially suggested to the author by G.\ Kersting and A.\ Wakolbinger, we also consider a process whose state space is endowed with a stronger topology, the Gromov-Hausdorff-Prohorov topology, and we study its path regularity.
-This process, which we may call the tree-valued evolving Kingman coalescent, highlights also the overall structure of the population.
-The paths of the tree-valued evolving Kingman coalescent have jumps at the times when the shape of the whole genealogical tree changes due to the extinction of old families.
+As initially suggested to the author by G.\ Kersting and A.\ Wakolbinger, we also consider a process whose state space is endowed with a stronger topology, the Gromov-Hausdorff-Prohorov topology, which highlights also the overall structure of the population.
+This process has jumps already in the Kingman case, namely at the times when the shape of the whole genealogical tree changes as all descendants of an ancestor die out (Theorem~\ref{Pathw:thm:ld-CDI} and Proposition~\ref{Pathw:thm:proc-nd-Mvec}).
+We call this process a tree-valued evolving $\Xi$-coalescent, it can be defined in the case of coming down from infinity which is a subcase of the case without dust.